 There are some revolutionary and even life-saving uses for AI too, such as self-driving cars and applications that can help spot tumours in X-rays.

-Find out what companies are making moves in artificial intelligence and how you can invest in some of them.
+Find out what popular tech stocks are making moves in artificial intelligence and how you can invest in some of them.

 These are some of the companies that are making moves in AI.